schoolofcities/tariffs/README.md

 2)	50% tariffs on iron and steel, and their derivative products (HTS 9903.81.87, 9903.81.88, 9903.81.89, 9903.81.90, 9903.81.91, 9903.81.93)
 3)	50% tariffs on aluminum, and its derivative products (HTS 9903.85.02, 9903.85.04, 9903.85.07, 9903.85.08)
 4)	25% tariffs on automobiles, and its parts (HTS 9903.94.01, 9903.94.03, 9903.94.05)
-5)	25% tariffs on all Canadian products not covered by CUSMA (HTS 9903.01.14, focusing on goods that the US maintains Tariff-Rate Quotas)
+5)	25% tariffs on all Canadian products not covered by CUSMA (focusing on goods that the US maintains Tariff-Rate Quotas as found in HTS Chapter 98 Subchapter XXIII)
-6)	Tariffs on softwood lumber (This is included because it remains an economic measure that the US continues to impose on Canada, even if it has not yet been explicitly mentioned by President Donald Trump in 2025.)
+6)	Duties on softwood lumber (This is included because it remains an economic measure that the US continues to impose on Canada, even if it has not been explicitly threatened as a tariff as of July 2025.)

 Businesses are defined as the establishments that are recorded in the 20XX Establishment Counts by DA, excluding those with no employees.
 Employees are defined from the employee ranges provided in the 20XX Establishment Counts by DA, which are as follows: